XRPLF/rippled/beast/nudb/README.md

     uint8[56]       Reserved        Zeroes
     uint8[]         Reserved        Zero-pad to block size

-The Type identifies the file as belonging to nudb.
-The UID is generated randomly when the database is created, and this value is stored in the data and log files as well.
-The UID is used to determine if files belong to the same database.
-Salt is generated when the database is created and helps prevent complexity attacks; the salt is prepended to the key material when computing a hash, or used to initialize the state of the hash function.
-Appnum is an application defined constant set when the database is created.
+`Type` identifies the file as belonging to nudb. `UID` is generated randomly when the database is created, and this value is stored in the data and log files as well - it's used to determine if files belong to the same database. `Salt` is generated when the database is created and helps prevent complexity attacks; it is prepended to the key material when computing a hash, or used to initialize the state of the hash function. `Appnum` is an application defined constant set when the database is created.
 It can be used for anything, for example to distinguish between different data formats.

-Pepper is computed by hashing the salt using a hash function seeded with the salt.
+`Pepper` is computed by hashing `Salt` using a hash function seeded with the salt.
 This is used to fingerprint the hash function used.
 If a database is opened and the fingerprint does not match the hash calculation performed using the template